NHL Network (American TV channel): Carriage disputes

 In 2011, AT&T U-verse refused to carry NHL Network over a planned increase in retransmission payments.

 Programming

 Hockey telecasts

 The NHL Network originally shared some programming with its now-defunct sister network in Canada, with the main differences in programming between the two networks being the carriage of domestically targeted commercials and live game telecasts.
 For those live NHL games aired throughout the season, they are primarily simulcasts of feeds from one of the team's regional rightsholders or Canadian rightsholder Sportsnet, including CBC-aired Hockey Night in Canada coverage on Saturday evenings.
 In 2021, the network introduced its first original broadcasts, the NHL Network Showcase, which is modeled after MLB Network's MLB Network Showcase, and air on weekend afternoons.

 Until the 2021–22 season, NHL Network also carried selected first round games during the Stanley Cup Playoffs.

-NHL Network has also aired other hockey leagues and events, such as the American Hockey League, college hockey, and the IIHF World Junior Championship.
+NHL Network has also aired other hockey leagues and events, such as the American Hockey League, college hockey, and as official USA broadcaster for such IIHF events like the IIHF World Junior Championship.

+It is also the producer of the NHL International television service providing a global feed (both TV and online) for the All Star Game and the Stanley Cup Final.